alimony/sublime-sort-numerically/README.md

 To use it, just run “Sort Lines (Numerically)” from the Command Palette, or from the Edit menu, which has a keyboard shortcut as well.

-Thanks to Curtis Gibby (@curtisgubby) for contributions.
+Thanks to Curtis Gibby (@curtisgibby) for contributions.